-There is no point in having a great invention, design, or brand if you cannot benefit from it.
+There is no point in having a great invention (see patents), design, or brand if you cannot benefit from it.
 Licensing can provide that opportunity for business growth, and the following text provides information about this and related IP issues.

 Both arrangements can generate significant revenues through the royalties and cost sharing that can occur.
 That is the reason that many businesses use these models as otherwise it would be difficult to expand and grow the business out of internal cash and resources alone.